marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 The application with "Mapping"-feature.
 Where partly broken design.

-It get URL (string) from GET-parameter and trying to perform redirect.
+URL (string) from GET-parameter and trying to perform redirect.

-So, possible to do any redirects to any valid URL.
+So, possible to do any redirect to any valid URL.

-Good to perform filtering or allow only internal mapping.
+Good to perform filtering or to allow only internal mapping.
 Do not use 'parameter' from GET-request.

 For example, possible to use only pre-configured list of URLs for mapping.
 <hr />